12 Best Things To Do in Kuala Lumpur and Complete Guide

 These cave temples are dedicated to Lord Murugan and are one of the most important Hindu shrines outside of India.
 They’re also the focal point for the Hindu festival of Thaipusam in Malaysia.

-Batu Caves are one of the most magnificent places to visit in Malaysia
+The Batu Caves are one of the most impressive places to visit in Kuala Lumpur

 Tall multi-coloured stairs lined with green trees, Batu Caves, things to do in Kuala Lumpur, Malaysia